zsTr3mxDev/mc-websocket-proxy/README.md

 # MCWS Proxy
-A proxy to connect javascript mnecraft clients to servers.
+Web socket proxy that handles the communication between a javascript-side Minecraft client to a java Minecraft server.